Cacti/documentation/User-Management.md

 everything in Cacti.
 This is the user that you first login with in Cacti, and it is probably a good idea to keep around unless you know otherwise.
 The second user is the "guest" user, which controls which areas/graphs are allowed for unauthenticated users.

-By default this user only has rights to view, but not change graphs.
+By default, this user only has rights to view, but not change graphs.
 This enables any unauthenticated user to visit 'graph_view.php' and view your graphs.
 This behavior can be changed by either changing the realm permissions for the "guest" user, or disabling the guest user altogether under Cacti Settings.
 By default in 0.8.7 and later, the "guest" user is not enabled, effectively disabling "guest" (Unauthenticated) access to Cacti.

 ## Editing an existing User